qinjie/cloudhsm-to-kms-keys-migration/README.md

 - Key Cleanup: A utility script (`delete-cloudhsm-keys-by-regex.sh`) to delete keys from CloudHSM that match a specific pattern, useful for cleaning up after testing.

+This script also enhances the commands in original blog post with:

+- Use `key-reference` to replace `attributes.label` as key filter.
+Some commands requires a single key to be filtered.
+The `key-reference` value uniquely identifies each key, where as `attribute.label` may match multiple keys.
+This ensure reproduciblity of the test scripts.

+- Clarities on the key used in each command.
+Example, in step 4 of the blog, the key to be exported must be the respective public key of the current private key.

 ## Pre-requisites

 This guide only works on Windows or Linux since CloudHSM-CLI is not available in Mac.